First Year Mathematics and Statistics

 I am unable to do a quiz in my timetabled tutorial.
 What should I do?

-If you have a legitimate reason for not being able to sit the quiz in the correct tutorial, then you must go to the Student Office (Carslaw room 520) and ask if an alternative arrangement can be made.
-You should do this well in advance of your timetabled tutorial, and you must provide documented evidence of your inability to attend your timetabled tutorial.
+If you have a legitimate reason for not being able to sit the quiz in the correct tutorial, then you must go to the Mathematics Student Services Office (Carslaw room 520) and ask if an alternative arrangement can be made.
+You should do this well in advance of your timetabled tutorial.
+You must provide documented evidence of your inability to attend your timetabled tutorial.
 The only alternative arrangement that may possibly be made is for you to sit the quiz in another timetabled tutorial, during the week of the quiz.

-Note that if you sit the quiz in a tutorial in which you are not enrolled, without having made an arrangement with the Student Office, then your mark cannot be recorded.
+Note that if you sit the quiz in a tutorial in which you are not enrolled your mark cannot be recorded unless you have written permission from the Student Office to do so.

 What should I do if I miss a quiz?